Frequently Asked Questions

 1. What is at 254 Ponsonby Road at the moment?

-Currently, the site is leased to Lion Breweries who operate Liquor King.
-They also used to sub-lease part of the site to Nosh, but Nosh is currently relocating.
+Currently, the site is leased to Lion Breweries who operate the Liquor King store.

 2. What is the history of the site?

 The original purchase was made for Queen Victoria in 1841.
 Ponsonby was known as ‘Dedwood’ by Europeans, until 1870 and became known as ‘Ponsonby’ from 1873.